evansbenj/Project-Ideas-for-Caroline/Project_5: Complete_genome_sequence_of _X_new_tetraploid_1.md

 I anticipate that this will result in one or more medium to high impact papers in journals such as Molecular Biology and Evoution or Genome Biology.
 At this time, I anticipate that I will be lead on this prokect and that other lab members will be co-authors.

 # Key collaborators
-This is a collaborative project that includes CHris Mason (Cornell Medical Center), Mike Schatz (Cold Spring Harbor), and Vladimir Krylov (Charles University, Prague).
+This is a collaborative project that includes Chris Mason (Cornell Medical Center), Mike Schatz (Cold Spring Harbor), and Vladimir Krylov (Charles University, Prague).